Focus On Your Customer

 “The people seem to always be on a mission.
 Imagine what it must be like to pursue your ambitions in a country with one billion others trying to do the same thing.
 Collectively, they have created an economic powerhouse and an incredibly dynamic society.
 We should not assume that America will lead the world in the 21st century nor provide the model for emerging nations to follow.
 The Chinese are ascendant.
 They are creating a vibrant middle class, encouraging innovation, and investing in infrastructure.
 What are we doing?”

-This week, try putting your life in perspective.
+It’s a worthy exercise putting your life in perspective.
 Whatever it is, is it so important that it makes you forget that there’s an entire world out there and we are about the size of a speck of dust when compared to the universe?
-Are you blowing things so out of proportion that you can’t imagine other alternatives or possibilities?
 When was the last time you exposed yourself to a different culture and had the opportunity to see your world differently?
 Do you remember how wonderful it felt to be in a different country enjoying the differences in food and customs when you did travel?

 As Mark Twain so eloquently said, “Travel is fatal to prejudice, bigotry and narrow-mindedness and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.”